 - Known errors or exceptions – if you find a bug then fix it.
-If it’s too big, then raise it with the PO, and get it on the backlog.
+If it’s too big, then raise it with the Product Owner, and get it on the Product Backlog.
 To much time is spent managing rather than fixing bugs.
 Just fix them.

 - Manual Tests – if you have manual tests then you are already working towards software that does not work, or that you struggle to deliver.
 It is unsustainable to have any manual testing, so get automating.

 - Manual pipelines – in 2017 no-one should be building production code on their local computer, never mind shipping it to production from there.
 Even if all your build does is package up some files, and push them to an FTP location.
 Automate your build process… If you have a person that has to do something more than approving between code and production, then you should look to automate that process away.
 Humans make mistakes, and humans miss stuff.
 At least with an automated process if not continuous delivery, you get consistency, and you can increase the complexity over time for consistency.
 Make sure that you automate both your build and release pipelines.